anirudhsaxena13/MMB-Internship/README.md

 Algorithms Designed for make me builder.

-Agorithms works on data preprocessing and data profiling
+Agorithms work on data preprocessing and data profiling